viktorfrom/e7020e_bare/README.md

 > st-flash erase
 ```

-- Make sure that the `st-link` firmare is up to date, you can use the java application: https://my.st.com/content/my_st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/stsw-link007.license=1549034381973.product=STSW-LINK007.version=2.33.25.html, to check/update the firmware.
-(Current verison is 2.33.25)
+- Make sure that the `st-link` firmware is up to date, you can use the java application: [stsw-link007](https://www.st.com/en/development-tools/stsw-link007.html) to check/update the firmware.

 ---